monsoonmaelstrom/book2/book2.md

 “Have you considered not taking so many risks and generally being more careful?”

 I tamp down on the frustration that I feel beginning to push its way to the forefront of my mind.
 I take a breath.
 Hold it.
-Then it go, as I endeavor to remind myself that he’s trying.
+Then let it go, as I endeavor to remind myself that he’s trying.

 “I can’t,” I say, in what I hope is a neutral tone, as I avoid meeting his eyes.
 “You were both right and wrong when you called me an adrenaline junkie—or maybe right, but with an incomplete understanding.
 I am, but it’s more complex than that.
 I can’t just be more careful, because that involves both caring and *remembering* that I care.
 And a lot of times I don’t.
 I don’t care about my life.
 Davy once told me that I don’t have a death wish, but I also don’t *not* have a death wish, and that’s true.
 Before you get the wrong idea,” I say, holding up a hand to stop him from interrupting, “I’m *not* suicidal.
 But that might just be because that would involve a level of interest in my own life that I frankly don’t have.